projet-m2-siris-unistra/chatalk/protocoles/Protocol.md

 		- the name of the attribut,
 		- the number of this field in the message.
 	- Then add the message type, in the Client or the Server Message, inside the *oneof*.
-		- You will just have the increment by one the highest number in the "oneof*.
+		- You will just have to increment by one the highest number in the *oneof*.

 ### Examples